 ABP as activation methods.
 Learn more about the difference here.
-In this application we’ll choose
+In this example we’ll use

-End Device ID is a unique name for the device we’re about to register, you can choose something that makes sense for your project.
-The
+End device IDis a unique name for the device we’re about to register, you can choose something that makes sense for your project.

 from network import LoRa import ubinascii lora = LoRa() print("DevEUI: %s" % (ubinascii.hexlify(lora.mac()).decode('ascii')))